Gasoline Prices to Cool This Fall

 - 6BUSINESS SPENDING: Down 10% to 20% in '20Kiplinger’s latest forecast on business equipment spending

-- 7ENERGY: Crude oil trading from $35 to $40 per barrel - currently readingKiplinger's latest forecast on the direction of energy prices
+- 7ENERGY: Crude oil trading from $35 to $40/barrel as fall arrives - currently readingKiplinger's latest forecast on the direction of energy prices

 - 10TRADE DEFICIT: Widening 3% in ’20Kiplinger's latest forecast on the direction of the trade deficit.